speaq-ai/api/README.md

 - configure django database settings to use postgres engine
 - use manage.py to run initial migration
 - once docker network is up and running, use manage.py to create super user inside container.

+### Additional optimizations:

+- include the `./src` directory as a docker volume in API service to enable hot reloads.